 Kellie D. Morgantini

 Kellie has served Monterey County’s non-profit community for more than 25 years.
 A licensed attorney, Kellie recently retired after 25 years legal service for Legal Services for Seniors (a non-profit law firm providing legal assistance to Monterey County seniors 60+ years of age).
 Kellie served 12 years as Legal Services for Seniors Executive Director.
 Kellie now uses her legal background as a pro bono attorney for Legal Services for Seniors as well as serving on other local non-profit organizations.
 Housing is, and will continue to be, one of the most pressing issues for our low-income community members as well as those of us striving to help them.

-Anna is a city council member of the city of Soledad and serves as a District Director to Senator Anna Caballero.
-She has over 20 years of experience working in the community and for local government.
+Anna has over 20 years of experience in local government—including four years as a City Council member and many more in her current position as District Director for a State Senator.
 Anna is well versed in the areas of economic development, affordable housing, administration and implementation of federal grants, project management and community organizing.
 She has a Bachelor of Science Degree in Criminology from California State University, Fresno.
 She was previously employed with the City of Salinas where she held a position as Community Development Analyst.
 During her 17 year, professional career at the City of Salinas she also held the position as Neighborhood Services Coordinator where she served as a resource and liaison for neighborhoods by facilitating and building civic partnerships.
 Anna and her husband Felipe Melchor are very excited to be raising their children in Soledad, in the town they were both raised.